A Logic of Interactive Proofs (Formal Theory of Knowledge Transfer): Related work

 (S)LP does not obey Kripke's law K, the law of necessitation, nor a law of modal idempotency.
 Whereas LiP does obey K as well as the generalised Kripke-law GK, necessitation, and the law of modal idempotency.

-Observe that K is deducible from GK in LiP due to proof idempotency, which in turn is deducible in LiP due to pairing idempotency, which in turn is deducible in LiP due to conjunction idempotency and the pairing axiom (\cf Section~\ref{appendix:StructuralProofs}).
 Note that for resource-bounded agents, restricting the (resource-unbounded) pairing axiom would be desirable in order to prevent the (resource-unbounded) K from being deducible in LiP.
 Incidentally, (S)LP can be understood as being reconstructed only from the (resource-bounded) \emph{un}pairing axiom and not from the (resource-unbounded) pairing axiom (\cf Section~\ref{section:StructuralLaws}).

 The justification for choosing (plain) necessitation instead of LP's constant specification for LiP is that in the interactive setting, validities, and thus \emph{a fortiori} tautologies (in the strict sense of validities of the propositional fragment), are in some sense trivialities.
 To see why, recall from Definition~\ref{definition:TruthValidity} that validities are true in \emph{all} pointed models, and thus not worth being communicated from one point to another in a given model, \eg by means of specific interactive proofs.
 (Nothing is logically more embarrassing than talking in tautologies.)
 Therefore, validities deserve \emph{arbitrary} messages as proof.
 What is worth being communicated are truths weaker than validities, namely local truths in the sense of Definition~\ref{definition:TruthValidity}, which do not hold universally (\cf Table~\ref{table:InterestingTruths}).